cc7623/cc7623.github.io/appleinternal-list.md

 Engaging in illegal activity is not condoned.
 This information is provided for __*educational purposes only*__.
 Use at your ***OWN RISK***.
 If anything is missing or you would like to add to the list (please, if you can), [create an issue](https://github.com/cc7623/cc7623.github.io/labels/appleinternal%20addition%2Ffix) and I'll get to it.

 ```
-Hooooly cow, I just stumbled across a whole ton of software!
+Just came across a whole ton of software...
 I'll slowly archive it and upload over a long period of time.
-Expect frequent updates.
--cc7623, 2024-03-03, 12.22am
+-cc7623, 2024-03-03 11.56pm
 ```

 ***